Prof. Lindsey Green-Simms

 Prof. Keith Leonard

-Keith Leonard recently published an article entitled "'Which Me Will Survive': Rethinking Identity, Reclaiming Audre Lorde" in the journal Callaloo, volume 35, issue 3 (Summer 2012).
-He was invited as a featured speaker at the Celebrating African American Literature conference, October 25-26, 2013, at Penn State University.
+Keith Leonard published an article entitled "'Which Me Will Survive': Rethinking Identity, Reclaiming Audre Lorde" in the journal Callaloo, volume 35, issue 3 (Summer 2012).
+He was a featured speaker at the Celebrating African American Literature conference, October 25-26, 2013, at Penn State University.
 And he had the great pleasure of appearing on the Bob Edwards Show, Sirius XM radio, on August 27, 2013, to discuss the legacy of the civil rights movement for contemporary African American literature and culture.

 Prof. Jeffrey Middents